aiforged/docs/docs/getting-started.md

 1. Add the **LLM Classifier** service.
 2. Define your business categories with short, distinct names.
 3. Add a clear description to each category explaining what belongs in that class.
+4. For combined PDFs or TIFFs, send the original multi-page pack to the classifier.
+It can identify logical document boundaries, classify each detected document, and create separate assembled outputs.
-4. Process a representative mixed batch and review the results.
+5. Process a representative mixed batch and review the categories and document boundaries in Outbox.
-5. Refine category wording before scaling up.
+6. Refine category wording before scaling up.

 Best-practice settings: